 “Of course we don’t say we’re perfect and everything is right…we have to try to do our best,” says Daveu.
 “It means we are the best, but each day each one can change something.
 This is the spirit in the Kering group: 'You can do something and you have to do something.'"

 After embarking on a career as a senior civil servant in the field of agriculture and the environment, Daveu occupied the post of Technical adviser to the Cabinet of Prime Minister Jean-Pierre Raffarin, the principal private secretary to Serge Lepeltier, Minister of ecology and sustainable development, before entering the private sector in 2005 as head of sustainable development at the Sanofi-Aventis Group.

-Daveu served as chief of staff to Nathalie Kosciusko-Morizet while she was in charge of Forward Planning, Assessment of Public Policies and Development of the Digital Economy from 2009 to 2010, as well as during her term as Secretary of State for Ecology from 2007 to 2009.
+Daveu served as chief of staff to Nathalie Kosciusko-Morizet while she was minister of Forward Planning, Assessment of Public Policies and Development of the Digital Economy from 2009 to 2010, as well as during her term as Secretary of State for Ecology from 2007 to 2009.

 In 2010 Daveu became chief of staff for the French Minister of Ecology, Sustainable Development, Transport and Housing, a role she held until March 2012, when she joined Kering.

-Daveu holds an Engineering degree in Rural Engineering, Water and Forests from ENGREF and has a Masters (DESS) in public administration from Paris-Dauphine University.
+Daveu holds a degree in Rural Engineering, Water and Forests from ENGREF and has a Masters (DESS) in public administration from Paris-Dauphine University.
 In addition she holds a degree in agricultural engineering from the Institut National Agronomique Paris-Grignon.